How Much Do You Charge?

 If You Cannot Take My Case, Can You Refer Me?

 Absolutely.
 I’m active in several bar associations and have a great relationship with many other attorneys across Massachusetts.
 I’d be happy to send your case to another lawyer if I can’t help.

 Do You Accept Speaking Engagements and Media Interviews?

 What’s Your Favorite Lawyer Joke?

-A man, after a tough day in court, walks into a bar and loudly says to the bartender, “All lawyers are miserable human beings!”
+After a tough day in court, a man walks into a bar and loudly says to the bartender, “All lawyers are miserable human beings!”

 A man sitting at the other end of the bar says, “I resent that remark!”